microsoft/golazo/docs/roles.md

 **Key Responsibilities**

-- Facilitate standup (ticket‑first order) and retrospectives.
+- Facilitate standup (top-right to bottom-left order on the board) and retrospectives.
-- Enforce WIP limits & highlight bottlenecks rather than silently adjusting.
+- Enforce WIP limits and highlight bottlenecks rather than silently adjusting.
-- Guard the integrity of design doc + review practices.
+- Guard the integrity of design doc and review practices.
 - Ensure planning cadence and backlog hygiene.
 - Prompt root‑cause exploration for backward ticket movement.
 - Mentor emerging coaches to distribute facilitation skill.